-- 1. Click the System tab, and then click the General Settings tab. - 2.
+- 1. Click the System tab, and then click the General Settings button. - 2.
 In the Name field, give the camera a meaningful name. - 3.
 In the Location field, describe the camera's location. - 4.
-Select the Lens Distortion Correction checkbox to turn lens distortion correction on or off.
-Enabling this option helps attenuate the barrel distortion effect caused by wide-angle lenses.
-Applying this configuration will enable lens distortion correction for all camera heads and the camera will reboot in the process. - 5.
+From the Mode drop-down menu, select the mode in which the camera will operate.
+This option is only applicable for select cameras. - Full Feature This is the standard operating mode that offers the full functionality of the camera. - High Framerate This mode will use the maximum image rate possible but will disable Analytics in order to achieve the maximum frame rate.
+WDR can be enabled up to 30 fps and should be disabled for frame rates higher than 30 fps. - No Video Analytics This mode will disable Video Analytics.
+This option is for deployments where camera based video analytics would interfere with other analytics integrations. - 5.
 Select any of the Overlay Settings checkboxes to display and stamp that information on the camera's video stream.
 The options are: - Display Date-Selecting the Display Date checkbox also enables the Date Format dropdown menu.
-From the list, choose the date format. - Display Time - Display GMT Offset - Display Name - Display Location - 6.
+From the list, choose the date format. - Display Time - Display GMT Offset - · Display Name - Display Location - 6.
 In the Time Settings area, select how the camera keeps time. - To manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time checkbox, if required. - To auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
 See the section titled Configuring the Network Settings.